m-a-k-o/nova-custom-table-card/README.md

     return [
         // ...

-        // all the parameters are required
+        // all the parameters are required excelpt title new \Mako\CustomTableCard\CustomTableCard(
-        new \Mako\CustomTableCard\CustomTableCard(
             array $header, array $data, string $title
         ),